Mateusz-Ramotowski-Poland/Hangman-Game-Vanilia-JS/README.md

 ![main view](https://user-images.githubusercontent.com/83215700/159060155-cb9e5ab1-cc34-478c-9198-e8d7bac335e6.PNG)

 ## Project Status
 The project is in progress.
+All listed features work correctly on laptop/computer screen on Google Chrome browser.
 It doesn't work in the Firefox browser correctly.
 In the future, I want to work on this that app would work correctly on other browsers and also on mobiles.
 When I learn more about APIs I want to download passwords to guess from outer API.

 ## Acknowledgements
 This project was inspired by https://megoh.github.io/projects/hangman/index.html.
 Thank you for the idea for the app.
 I also used your part of the code used for drawing on canvas - I reworked it in my project to draw a similar drawing.
+I am thankful to the members of the polish group "HTML, CSS and JS: pierwsze kroki" ["HTML, CSS and JS: first steps"] on FB, for Your remarks.

 ## Contact
 Created by Mateusz Ramotowski (mateusz.ramotowski.praca@gmail.com) - feel free to contact me!